 Osgood-Schlatter disease causes a painful bony lump below the knee.
-Usually, it occurs in children and adolescents who are sporty.
+It usually occurs in sporty children and adolescents.
 Generally, pain and swelling settle after puberty.
-However, a small percentage of adults develop bony ossicles in the tendon that can become loose and painful.
-So what is Osgood-Schlatter in adults, and how do we treat it?
+However, some adults develop bony ossicles in the tendon that can become loose and painful.
+So, what is Osgood-Schlatter in adults, and how do we treat it?

 What is Osgood-Schlatter disease?